SpeakerDecision

 Center Channel 68-28k Hz 87 dB8Ω 1 x 5.25"

-The size of the room that you are planning to use these loudspeakers is an important decision factor.
-Here we have compared their suitability to various size of environments considering their size and max power parameters:
+The size of the room in which you are planning to use these loudspeakers is an important decision factor.
+Here we have compared their suitability to various sizes of environments considering their size and max power parameters:

 Listening Environment KEF Q750 KEF Q350